programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The first pre-processing step is to remove 'stopwords', which are common words that provide little to no semantically meaningful information about your research question.
 As [Emil Hvitfeldt and Julia Silge](https://perma.cc/AQ8U-FALY) explain, whether commonly excluded words would provide meaningful information to your project depends upon your analytical task.
 For this reason, researchers should think carefully about which words to remove from their dataset.

 During exploratory modeling, we found that the words _brostein_, _derrick_ and _camry_ were outliers in this lesson's dataset, as they were extremely rare in the overall corpus.
 The most meaningful words to analyze are often the relatively common and highly polarizing words on each side of the distribution across the left-right scale.
-Rare outlier words can often be a distraction; for this reason, you may wish to remove these outliers from the visualization.
+Rare outlier words can often be a distraction; for this reason, you may also wish to remove outliers like these from the visualization.

 The following code creates a custom stopword list that adds researcher-defined stopwords to the standard stopword list supplied in the `quanteda` text analysis package.
 To customize a stopword list, simply replace the words in the code-chunk below with your own.
 As you conduct preliminary Wordfish modeling and exploratory analysis, if you come across obvious outlier words, we recommend you add these to your stopwords list.